tolumide-ng/coding-challenge/readme.md

 ### LeetCode/Hackerrank e.t.c

-Using this as an opportunity to improve my skills in rust lang
+Using this as an opportunity to improve my knowledge of rust lang

 | #   | Title                                                                                                                                                                 | JS | Rust |
 | --- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------- |-----|-----|